exercism/haskell/docs/INSTALLATION.md

 - **Stack**

-  A project/package manager that you do need for Exercism.
+  The project/package manager that you will use for Exercism.
   It will make sure you have the right compiler and libraries for each individual project (exercise).

 To check that installation was successful, run the command `ghcup list` and/or `stack --version`.